-I’ve returned from three days in Port Raleigh, an aether and nautical port that is constantly moving through space/time and only able to stabilize its location for short periods.
-Otherwise known as ConTemporal, a new science fiction and steampunk convention in North Carolina.
+I’ve returned from three days in Port Raleigh, otherwise known as ConTemporal, a new science fiction and steampunk convention in North Carolina.
 After doing Illogicon, StellarCon and ConCarolinas this year, I think ConTemporal might be my favorite.
-In part, because I really love steampunk, the Victorian/Edwardian/Civil War/Wild West time period, and walking around this convention made me feel as if I’d stepped into a BBC costume drama.
-But I also enjoyed myself because the people — staff, guests, vendors and attendees — were so interesting and friendly.
+In part, because I really love steampunk, the Victorian Era and Wild West, but I also enjoyed myself because the staff, guests, vendors and attendees were so interesting and friendly.
 I had a fantastic time.
 It was not just a convention but an experience.

-But I spent most of my time in the bazaar, selling my handmade wares and talking up my Stellarnet Series.
+But I spent most of my time in the bazaar, selling my handmade wares and talking up my Stellarnet books.
 Being a very steampunky event, there wasn’t much interest in my cyberpunk novels, but I did give away several of my publisher’s “I (heart) Steampunk” stickers and a few of their steampunk promo postcards.
-Want to read Kilts & Kraken, Prehistoric Clock or Under Her Brass Corset?
-You can get 10% off at CarinaPress.com with the code CARINA10.
-And what’s great is you can buy their eBooks in ePub format.
-You don’t have to use a Nook or Kindle — though all Carina Press titles are available for these devices, too, and wherever eBooks are sold.

 I met David Lee, the principal artist of Hatton Cross Steampunk: Fine Accoutrements & Contraptions of False Perception.
 His steampunk art has been featured at the “Steampunk Bizzare Exhibit” with Dr. Grymm in the Mark Twain Museum in Hartford CT and has been exhibited in various steampunk conventions on the east coast.
 His “Gentleman’s Flying Apparatus” aka “The Morgan Aeronautical Destroyer of Satan’s Arrogance” has been nominated for “Best non-goggle accessory” in the Steampunk Chronicle’s Readers Choice Awards.

-Brute Force Studios sold leather goods, including what looks like a steampunk version of the Net bracers in my cyberpunk Stellarnet Series.
+Brute Force Studios sold leather goods, including what looks like a steampunk version of the Net bracers in my books.
 Thomas Willeford (aka Lord Archibald “Feathers” Featherstone) and his products have been featured on television (MTV, BBC, “Castle”, “Oddities”), online (Wired, BoingBoing, Popular Mechanics, Playboy TV), and in several print publications.

 There are some more pics below, but this blog post this doesn’t even begin to cover the number of amazing characters and curiosities of this convention.
 I can’t wait for next year!